snigdhagit/snigdha/content/home/experience.md

   location = ""
   date_start = "2020-08-30"
   date_end = ""
-  description = """I taught this course in the Fall semesters of 2020, 2022 and Fall 2023."""
+  description = """I taught this course in the Fall semesters of 2020, 2022 and 2023."""

 [[experience]]
   title = "STATS 605 - Statistical methods for Adaptive Data Analysis"